Frase vs Scalenut for SEO Content Writing 2026: Which Tool Actually Delivers?

 Enterprise Custom White-label, API, dedicated support

-Here's the thing about Scalenut's pricing: it just feels more transparent.
-The Growth plan at $79/month is where most small business owners land, and it hits that sweet spot between output and cost.
-Plus, AI writing isn't locked behind an add-on.
-That detail alone might make your decision for you.
+Look, Scalenut's pricing just feels more predictable.
+The Growth plan at $79/month is where most small business owners land — it hits a sweet spot between output volume and cost.
+And unlike Frase, AI writing isn't gated behind an add-on.
+That alone might make your decision for you.

-Scalenut is best for: Solo creators, small marketing teams, and business owners who want to go from keyword straight to published post without jumping between tools.
+Scalenut is best for: Solo content creators, small marketing teams, and business owners who want to go from keyword to published post without jumping between five different tools.

 Feature-by-Feature Breakdown: Frase vs Scalenut